“An amazing community project run by knowledgeable and friendly people.”

 The Arisaig Community Trust took over responsibility for the Land, Sea and Islands Centre in 2012 and we’ve been going from strength-to-strength ever since.
 In 2015 the centre was completely refurbished to high environmental standards and has become a firm favourite with visitors and local residents, partly because it’s so bright, warm and welcoming!

 The Land, Sea & Islands Centre is entirely community owned and run.
-We have one part-time employee, but the rest of our staff give their time cheerfully and voluntarily.
+We have one part-time employee, and the rest of our staff give their time cheerfully and voluntarily.

 If you buy something from the shop or make a donation, you’re helping the community in a very direct way.
 Everything we receive goes back into projects that will have a positive impact on Arisaig, the people who live here and our very special environment.